-konung PRO said over 2 years ago on Remote Development :
+konung PRO said almost 3 years ago on Remote Development :

 The information about only being charged when droplet/vm is in use, is incorrect.
 Just shutting it down is not enough.